 3. CSS (Cascading Style Sheet)

 This is yet another markup language that allows a developer to give styling to the premade structure, these styling mainly include colors, fonts, placements, action on hover or click, drop downs etc. This is where the creativity of the developer and the website comes in a display as it adds a beauty element to a website.
 It can be considered as the looks of a human body.

 JQuery, on the other hand, is simply a library of such java scripts.
 Instead of writing the complete code, you can refer to the library and make coding easier.

 5. Programming Languages

 There are many programming languages and you need to decide which one to use for your website very carefully.
-It’s a never ending list with each programmer preferring one to other depending on their need, skill and learning.
-There are different languages for front end, database and for back-end.
+It’s a never-ending list with each programmer preferring one to other depending on their need, skill and learning.
+There are different languages for the front end, database and for the back-end.

 Full stack Frameworks